OniWarrior/deutsch-jozsa-t1-noise/README.md

 ## Notes

 This project was conducted as part of *PHYS 4346: Quantum Mechanics for Engineers and Programmers* and reflects original analytical and experimental work.
 All gates and noise processes were derived manually to emphasize physical realism over abstraction.
+The video submission was for the final exam for CS 4341 as I was able to use this project as a submission for the final exam.